 Evernote is now less than one button press away thanks to the voice-controlled Google Glass and IFTTT can automate everything in life including turning on WiFi-connected lights in an apartment without the need for an "easy button."

 News gathering is also an act of the past with updates for CNN Breaking News, The New York Times, Mashable and Elle fashion.
 There was a Wall Street Journal app, but it has disappeared, a common occurrence among the budding Glassware app list.
+Explorers have hardly noticed.

 Weather Alert, which is supposed to notify me of dangerous conditions, is one of the newest Glassware apps.
 In the end, I disabled all but CNN because apps, especially Mashable and Weather Alert, pinged me with too many unimportant alerts or false alarms to the point of annoyance.
 They need to work more like the iOS and Android Breaking News app that lets users dictate which stories are important to them.

-World Lens is toward the end of the alphabetically listed Glassware app store, but it's one of the most impressive apps by a third-party developer.
+Word Lens, now a Google owned company, is toward the end of the alphabetically listed Glassware app store, but it's one of the most impressive apps by a third-party developer.
 It can scan and visually translates words in English to and from Portuguese, German, Italian, French and Spanish.
 It can overlay words on top of an existing foreign-language stop sign or menu using Augmented Reality, just like the iOS and Android app by the developer.
 It's a little more uncanny when seen through Glass.

 More Google Glass apps to come